creativecommons/cc-legal-tools-data/README.md

 - **[`legalcode/`](legalcode)**
   - The immediate subdirectories are Locale Names
   - Contains Gettext Files for Legal Code
-  - Each license tool has a custom Django/gettext translation domain that is the same as the Transifex resource slug
+  - Each legal tool has a custom Django/gettext translation domain that is the same as the Transifex resource slug
 - **[`locale/`](locale)**
   - The immediate subdirectories are Locale Names
   - Contains Gettext Files for Deeds & UX